RobertMuturi/CUSTOMER-CLUSTER-ANALYSIS/README.md

 # CUSTOMER-CLUSTER-ANALYSIS

-This is na analysis carryong out k-means clustering on csutomer dataset
+This is an analysis of a customer dataset carried out using k-means clustering